keljoulali/data-eng-project/README.md

 Who we are?
 ---
 Two students in data engineering course at INSA Lyon -5IF- last year of computer science engineering degree [Saad Alahyane](https://www.linkedin.com/in/saad-alahyane-5270a2228/) & [Khalil El joulali](https://www.linkedin.com/in/khalil-el-joulali-6925931b5/).
-Pr.[ Riccardo Tommasini](https://riccardotommasini.com/), our instructor in this course gave us the opportunity to put all the skills that we were thought throughout this class.s
+Pr.[ Riccardo Tommasini](https://riccardotommasini.com/), our instructor in this course gave us the opportunity to put all the skills that we were thought throughout this class.

 ---
 What is it?